 StatFuse is an online application that allows high school students all around the nation to make the transition to college much easier.
 We offer an array of tools that students can use that can help them calculate their chances to various colleges, find colleges that fit their needs, give them information about colleges, and much more.

 Q: What’s the technology behind this online platform and how does it work?

 Jeet Banerjee: Essentially a website runs the whole application and students are able to use it from any machine that has access to the internet.
 However, we have patent pending algorithms that are deriving the results for our students.
 We have a highly accurate and proven algorithm that calculates the chances students have of getting accepted into various colleges.

-Herby: This web application is completely free to use right now correct. – So what’s the business model behind it? and why?
+Q: This web application is completely free to use right now – so what’s the business model behind it, and why?

 Jeet Banerjee: As of now we have decided to keep our website absolutely free.
 Our goal with this website has been to solve a problem that high school graduates face every year and in hopes of raising awareness, we have decided to keep this application free.
 Thus far, we have been monetizing the website by using advertisements to help keep the site running.
 However, this business model is in the process of changing at this time.

 Q: Quickly describe what an average working day is like for you?